wlepinski/angularjs-facebook-sdk/README.md

 ### Compiling from source

-You'll need [NodeJS](http://nodejs.org) and [Grunt-CLI](http://gruntjs.com/getting-started#installing-the-cli) installed to compile the source-code.
+You'll need [NodeJS](http://nodejs.org) installed to compile the source-code.

-Clone the project and run <code>npm install && grunt</code> on the root folder.
+Clone the project and run <code>npm install && npm run build</code> on the root folder.
 The compiled and minified files will be generated under <code>dist</code> folder

+### Running the examples

+To see the examples run <code>npm start</code> ( Make sure you define your appId in the file examples/app.js ).

 ### Running tests

-To execute the unit tests run <code>karma start karma-unit.conf.js</code>.
-As you may seen, you'll need Karma installed globally on your system.
-To do it so, run <code>npm install -g karma</code> and you're good to go.
+To execute the unit tests run <code>npm test</code>.

 ### Contributing